-Over on the European Tour Paul Williams previews the Qatar Masters - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the Commercial Bank Qatar Masters - you can read his thoughts on that event here.

 Course Guide: The Farmers Insurance Open is played on the South and North courses at Torrey Pines.
 The mammoth 7,698 yard South Course, which was re-designed in 2001 by Rees Jones prior to the 2008 U.S. Open, hosts 3 rounds in total with each entrant also playing 18 holes on the North Course on Thursday or Friday.
 The world famous South Course, which runs above the Pacific Ocean, is a classical design that plays as the longest course on the PGA Tour.
-Penal rough and green complex designs that repel approach shots makes scoring particularly difficult.
-The North Course, which receives a Tom Weiskopf-inspired renovation after the this tournament finishes, is short, receptive and sets up for low scoring which can prove pivotal in tournament play.
-To add to the complexity, the South Course features pure Poa Annua greens whereas the North features far softer but smaller Bentgrass/Poa Annua mix greens.
+Penal rough, specialised kikuyugrass fairways and green complex designs that repel approach shots makes scoring particularly difficult.
+The North Course, which has received a Tom Weiskopf-inspired renovation since Brandt Snedeker won here 12 months ago, is a relatively short Par 72 that will continue to set up for low scoring which can prove pivotal in tournament play.
+To add to the complexity, the South Course features pure Poa Annua greens whereas the North features freshly installed pure Bentgrass greens.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published Farmers Insurance Open predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Dustin Johnson (Predictor Number 1), Jason Day, Justin Rose, Jimmy Walker and Rickie Fowler.
+Top 5 of the predictor are Dustin Johnson (No.1), Jason Day, Jimmy Walker, Brandt Snedeker and Phil Mickelson.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the Shriners / Hong Kong Open and includes both PGA Tour and European Tour events.
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Portugal Masters / CIMB Classic and includes PGA Tour and European Tour events.
 Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Skill Averages:

-So let's take a view from players as to how the course sets up and what skill sets it favours:
+Let's take a view from players as to how the Farmers Insurance sets up and what skill sets the course favours: